 II THE WOMAN’S INSISTENT HOPE

 A. Her hope.
 “For she said, if I may touch but his clothes, I shall be whole,” Mark 5:28.
 I don’t need to talk to Him or even touch Him personally, just his clothing.
-I believe then, I shall be made whole, clean, and healed.
+I believe I shall be made whole, clean, and healed.
 Notice the other Gospel’s account:

 1. Matthew.
-“For she said within herself, If I may but touch his garment I shall be whole,” Matthew 9:21.
+“For she said within herself, If I may but touch his garment, I shall be whole,” Matthew 9:21.

 B. Her touch.
 “She came behind him, and touched the border of his garment: and immediately her issue of blood stanched (stopped flowing),” Luke 8:44.
-No doubt to be unnoticed by Jesus or even the crowd.
+It No doubt be unnoticed by Jesus or even the crowd.
 She was attempting to do this thing secretly.
 Notice:

 1. First, Matthew: “And, behold, a woman, which was diseased with an issue of blood twelve years, came behind him, and touched the hem of his garment,” Matthew 9:20.